 If you’re thinking about it, here are the answers to six fundamental questions about how to establish a business in Dubai.

 What is a Free Zone?

-In the UAE, free zones are economic zones where products and services can be exchanged at favourable tax and customs rates.
+In the UAE, free zones are economic zones where products and services can be exchanged at favorable tax and customs rates.
 They were first implemented to encourage international business in the region by providing 100 percent foreign ownership incentives.

-There are many distinct types of free zones, each with its own set of rules for authorised activities and office space.
+There are many distinct types of free zones, each with its own set of rules for authorized activities and office space.
 It is usually less expensive and requires a more straightforward process than forming an LLC.
 At Vigor Business Centre, one of the most popular free zones within the UAE is the Jafza free zone.